cardboard-iguana/cardboard-iguana.com/log/2021-10-03-tryhackme-complete-beginner.md

 FROM mysql.user\G
 ```

 NOTE: John the Ripper records cracked hash:password tuples in ~/.john/john.pot, and then references this file to avoid cracking known hashes.
-It *doesn’t* output these passwords again (instead simply declaring “[n]o password hashes left to crack”), so if you get no output then you’ll want to just grep for your hash in john.pot.
+It *doesn't* output these passwords again (instead simply declaring "[n]o password hashes left to crack"), so if you get no output then you'll want to just grep for your hash in john.pot.

 ## Web Fundamentals

 ### How Do We Load Websites?

-Different request types in HTTP are called “verbs”.
+Different request types in HTTP are called "verbs".

 ### More HTTP: Verbs and Request Formats

-HTTP “verbs” are also called “methods”, which is a term I’m more familiar with.
+HTTP "verbs" are also called "methods", which is a term I'm more familiar with.
 There are 9 total methods, but the most common are GET (retrieve data) and POST (send data).

 All HTTP requests begin with a line of the form `$METHOD $SERVER_PATH $OPTIONAL_PROTOCOL VERSION` (for example, `GET /index.html HTTP/1.1`).
 Request bodies are permitted for all methods, but are normally ignored for GET (really only the headers matter for GET).